 The dietary fiber, high healthy fat, and antioxidants in pistachios make them ideal for reducing vascular stress.
 Pistachios are high in dietary fiber and can be eaten as a snack or topped on yogurt or cranberry cookies.
 They also contain beneficial phenols that can help lower blood pressure.
 These nuts may also have additional health benefits, including reducing anxiety.

 A recent study at the Pennsylvania State University has revealed that eating pistachios may reduce the body’s response to stress.
-This healthy snack contains 33 percent fewer calories and seven percent fewer saturated fat than a standard diet.
+This healthy snack contains 33 percent fewer calories and seven percent less saturated fat than a standard diet.
 The average research participant ate 150 pistachios daily.
 Researchers measured blood pressure, total peripheral vascular resistance, and heart rate.
-The subjects also underwent stress tests like cold water challenges.
+The subjects also underwent stress tests, such as cold water challenges.

 The benefits of pistachios go beyond the health benefits.
 They contain healthy fatty acids that can combat the harmful effects of stress hormones.
 Pistachios also contain high levels of vitamin C, a powerful antioxidant that improves your body’s reaction to stress.
 This makes them an excellent choice for stress management.
 And if you’re looking for a low-calorie snack that can improve your energy levels and focus, try a handful of pistachios for your mid-morning snack.

-A recent study found that a daily pistachio snack can reduce body weight and body fat by 30 percent.
-It also reduced triglycerides, a sign of stress, and improved heart function.
-These benefits are reflected in the fact that pistachios contain about the same amount of calories as pretzels, yet they were significantly more effective at reducing body weight than the latter.
+A recent study found that a daily pistachio snack can reduce body weight and fat by 30 percent.
+It also lowers triglycerides, a sign of stress, and improves heart function.
+These benefits are reflected in the fact that pistachios contain about the same calories as pretzels.
+Yet, they were significantly more effective at reducing body weight than the latter.